dtseto/Elpis/README.md

 ## Download

-To download the latest version of Elpis, click here: [Elpis Releases](https://github.com/adammhaile/Elpis/releases)
+To download the latest version of Elpis, click on right.

 ## Other Links
  * [Pithos](http://kevinmehall.net/p/pithos/) (Linux Gnome client)